erikeldridge/erikeldridge.github.com/_posts/2013-03-21-academic-advisory.md

 ### One thing well

-Pick something interesting and bias towards it, eg I want to develop mobile apps.
+The ["one thing well"](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well) phrasing comes from Unix philosophy, but I think it works for career planning too.
+Pick something interesting to you and bias towards it, eg I want to develop mobile apps.
 Use this to guide your career, eg the classes you pick, questions you ask, interview questions you practice, code you push to github, tldr on your resume, meetups you attend, projects you volunteer for etc. This is what's described as having "passion" for a topic, or "goals" :) You can always tune this focal point, eg I want to develop mobile apps --> I want to develop apps on Android.

 Actually being able to do this thing full time for work is also a matter of luck, but you'll be best prepared when opportunity comes along, eg in an interview: "How would you build an app on Android?"